hns/hns.github.com/about.md

 [jekyll]: http://github.com/mojombo/jekyll
 [markdown]: http://daringfireball.net/projects/markdown/

-# About that Beetle
+# About the Beetle

 The animal on top of this page is a [Japanese Rhinoceros Beetle][rhino beetle] or _Kabutomushi_ (カブトムシ).
 Apparently, these bugs are kept as pets in Japan and other parts of eastern Asia.

 My original intent for this site was to call it _Rhino Beetle_ or something (alluding to both [Rhino] and [Ringo]).
 Instead I decided to just set up a simple unbranded github page, but I kept the beetle image because it's such an amazing animal.

 The photo is from [this site](http://godofinsects.com/museum/display.php?sid=182) and was taken by [Barbara Strnadova](http://dova-imagery.com).
 If you live near NYC and happen need a photographer please check her out!

 [rhino]: http://www.mozilla.org/rhino/